rewardops/javascript-filter-parser/README.md

 The key here is called `excluded` as opposed to `included` in the previous example.

-## Filter With Subcategories Excluded
+## Category Filter Without Subcategories

 A category filter definition where adding or excluding a category only applies to items marked with that particular category and items marked with categories which are subcategories to the category mentioned in the definition are unaffected by this filter rule.
 An example of a filter string of this type would be `CATEGORY(false)==['CAT_123']` and here the boolean `false` next to the category indicates that the subcategories are not included in the definition.
 These have the same 2 types as the definitions where the subcategories are included: